-Running a radio station at Christmas is always a challenge.
+Running a radio station at Christmas and creating Christmas promotions is always a challenge.
 It can be a “damned if you do, damned if you don’t” scenario.
 What your listeners, clients, commercial partners, and station management usually tell you this time of year:

 “Play the Christmas music I want to hear!… but not too much and not too early”